 For today’s craft, I’m using a large tin can that once held sweet potatoes.
 It’s the perfect size for making a planter to hold my faux floral arrangement.

 It’s time for another monthly Sustainable Craft Challenge, where my blogger friends and I create an eco-friendly project which we “use it up,” recycle, or upcycle a craft or home decor.
 Our February theme is “love.”
 Be sure to click the links at the end of my post to see many more “love” decor and craft ideas!

-As an Amazon affiliate, I may earn on qualifying purchases at no additional costs to you.
+As an Amazon associate, I may earn on qualifying purchases at no additional costs to you.